metio/terraform-provider-k8s/docs/data-sources/tinkerbell_org_hardware_v1alpha2_manifest.md

 Optional:

 - `dhcp` (Attributes) DHCP is the basic network information for serving DHCP requests.
-Required when DisbaleDHCPis false. (see [below for nested schema](#nestedatt--spec--network_interfaces--dhcp))
+Required when DisbaleDHCP is false. (see [below for nested schema](#nestedatt--spec--network_interfaces--dhcp))
 - `disable_dhcp` (Boolean) DisableDHCP disables DHCP for this interface.
 Implies DisableNetboot.
 - `disable_netboot` (Boolean) DisableNetboot disables netbooting for this interface.
-The interface will still receivenetwork information specified by DHCP.
+The interface will still receive network information specified by DHCP.

 <a id="nestedatt--spec--network_interfaces--dhcp"></a>
 ### Nested Schema for `spec.network_interfaces.dhcp`